jafaryor/algorithms-and-data-structures/src/advanced/approximation.md

 Example: we may have a truck that can carry no more than `t` pounds, and `n` different boxes to ship, the `i`th of which weighs `x_i` pounds.
 We wish to fill the truck with as heavy a load as possible without exceeding the given weight limit.

 Suppose  that  we  computed,  for  each  subset `S'` of `S`,  the  sum  of  the  elements in `S'`,  and  then  we  selected,  among  the  subsets  whose  sum  does  not  exceed `t`, the one whose sum was closest to `t`.
 Clearly this algorithm would return the optimal solution,  but it could take exponential  time.
-To implement this algorithm,we  could  use  an  iterative  procedure  that,  in  iteration `i`,  computes  the  sums  of all  subsets  of `{x_1, x_2, ..., x_i}`,  using  as  a  starting  point  the  sums  of  all  subsets of `{x_1, x_2, ..., x_i-1}`.
+To implement this algorithm, we  could  use  an  iterative  procedure  that,  in  iteration `i`,  computes  the  sums  of all  subsets  of `{x_1, x_2, ..., x_i}`,  using  as  a  starting  point  the  sums  of  all  subsets of `{x_1, x_2, ..., x_i-1}`.
 In doing so, we would realize that once a particular subset `S'` had a sum exceeding `t`, there would be no reason to maintain it, since no super-set of `S'` could be the optimal solution.

 ---